moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 A bit weird 🙂.
 But awesome when your synapses start to learn what it means.

-Class <em>HelloResource</em> is a JAX-RS resource that has a <em>primary</em> constructor [kotlin-primaryconstructor] and a property: <em>helloBean</em>.
+Class `HelloResource` is a JAX-RS resource that has a `primary` constructor [kotlin-primaryconstructor] and a property: `helloBean`.
 It's part of the class header.
-Normally you wouldn't write <em>constructor</em> in the class header.
+Normally you wouldn't write `constructor` in the class header.
 But when you want to apply an annotation to it...then it becomes mandatory.
-The annotation used here, is the CDI <em>@Inject</em> annotation.
+The annotation used here, is the CDI `@Inject` annotation.

-In short: <em>HelloResource</em> uses CDI to perform "constructor injection" in order to obtain a reference to the <em>HelloBean</em> EJB.
+In short: `HelloResource` uses CDI to perform "constructor injection" in order to obtain a reference to the `HelloBean` EJB.
 You can also do field injection etc. - but that's for your own exercise 🙂

-The JAX-RS resource defines a single method that responds to "HTTP GET" requests: <em>get(...)</em>.
+The JAX-RS resource defines a single method that responds to "HTTP GET" requests: `get(...)`.
 Notice how the JAX-RS annotations are used as you are used to from Java.

 Before the resource is deployed in the application server, recall that in Java EE 7, you need to wrap up the trivial JAX-RS Application as well: